kontena/kontena/docs/getting-started/installing/upgrading.md

 $ sudo apt-get upgrade
 ```

-Kontena Master and Agent versions must match at least on `major.major` versions, although it's recommended to keep versions exactly in sync.
+Kontena Master and Agent versions must match at least on `major.minor` versions, although it's recommended to keep versions exactly in sync.

 ## Docker Compose

 Kontena Master & Agent can be updated just by changing image tag and restarting services.
-Kontena Master and Agent versions must match at least on `major.major` versions, although it's recommended to keep versions exactly in sync.
+Kontena Master and Agent versions must match at least on `major.minor` versions, although it's recommended to keep versions exactly in sync.